"

 Use a Problem-solving Strategy for Word Problems

-1. Two-thirds of the children in the fourth-grade class are girls.
-If there are [latex]20[/latex] girls, what is the total number of children in the class?
+6. Three-fifths of the members of the school choir are women.
+If there are [latex]24[/latex] women, what is the total number of choir members?

 Show Solution